CMMC Level 2 Scoping CUI Assets CRMA Assessment Boundary // 7 MIN READ

 Before you can implement a single CMMC control, you have to answer one question: what, exactly, are you protecting?
 The answer determines whether your CMMC certification costs $50,000 or $500,000.

-CMMC Level 2 scoping is the process of drawing a boundary around every person, system, and facility that handles Controlled Unclassified Information — then classifying everything inside that boundary into one of five DoD-defined asset categories.
-The category an asset falls into determines how rigorously it gets evaluated.
+CMMC Level 2 scoping is the process of identifying every person, device, system, and facility that processes, stores, or transmits Controlled Unclassified Information (CUI), then classifying each asset into one of five DoD-defined categories under 32 CFR Part 170.
+This scoping exercise, required before any C3PAO assessment under DFARS 252.204-7021, determines the assessment boundary documented in your System Security Plan (SSP).
+The category an asset falls into determines how rigorously it gets evaluated against NIST SP 800-171 controls.

 Three words drive all CMMC scoping.
 Any asset that does any one of these things with CUI enters the assessment scope.